Brand Name: Xarelto

 - Use with caution in pregnant women and only if the potential benefit justifies the potential risk to the mother and fetus (see "Pregnancy and Lactation").

-- Avoid in patients with moderate-to-severe hepatic impairment (Child-Pugh classes B and C) or in patients with any hepatic disease associated with coagulopathy.
+- Avoid in patients with moderate-to-severe hepatic impairment (Child-Pugh classes B and C) or patients with any hepatic disease associated with coagulopathy.

 - Drug interaction overview